 - Avianca LifeMiles: 30,000 miles + $26.70

 While most airlines offer the same award space to all partners on a first-come, first-served basis, they often play favorites with their own frequent-flyer program.
-And as we'll explain in a moment, frequent flyer programs may offer more of the cheapest awards to their own members than they make available to partner programs.
+As we'll explain in a moment, airlines will offer more award space to their own customers than to partners.
+Additionally, frequent flyer programs may offer more of the cheapest awards to their own members than they make available to partner programs.

 Standard Awards: More Options at a Higher Price